 If we were to give one word to our farming, even if only aspirationally, it would be "pro-biotic."
 Our aim is not to kill all life excepting the crop we are growing -- which would be an anti-biotic approach -- but to let all life flourish in balance, especially the crop we are growing.
 Easier said than done, of course.
 This is how we work at doing it.

-Living Mulch -- One third of the vegetable farm is in pathway as a permanent nitrogen-fixing and insect attracting living mulch cover.
-This improves nutrient production via fixation, nutrient uptake via fungal life, nutrient retention via extreme water event management, better plant growth from controlled traffic improvements in soil oxygen and water infiltration, and pest control via permanent beneficial habitat, and fungal networking via minimum disturbance.
+Living Mulch -- Two thirds of the vegetable farm is in pathway as a permanent nitrogen-fixing and insect attracting living mulch cover.
+This improves nutrient production via fixation, nutrient uptake via fungal life, nutrient retention via extreme water event management, better plant growth from controlled traffic improvements in soil oxygen and water infiltration, pest control via permanent beneficial habitat, and fungal networking via minimum disturbance.

-Perennials -- Two out of three acres on our farm are in perennial cover, either as fruit trees, berries, herbs, flowers, good-bug insectaries, or pathways.
+Perennials -- Four out of five acres on our farm are in perennial cover, either as fruit trees, berries, herbs, flowers, good-bug insectaries, or pathways.
 At a minimum, the advantage of a perennial agro-ecosystem is a reduction in disturbance, which gives the farm a chance to fall into the working balance of health that can characterize natural systems.
 If you think of Mars, you might think of barren ground.
 But when you think of growing on this Earth, you see green, and that’s what we aim for here.\

 Self-Fertilizing -- We "grow" all of our own nitrogen fertilizer on the farm through cover crops and, to a lesser extent, the living mulch.
 We also employ a diversity of specific non-cash crops that, in sum, reach, accumulate, and make available nutrients that our largely weak-rooted cash crops would otherwise not have access to.
 Our other farming practices also preserve, as best we can in an annual system, the fungal life that is the true root system of our farm.